Diffusive regimes in a two-dimensional chiral fluid: Discussion

-Most importantly, the actual control parameter of chiral diffusion is chiral flow vorticity $\overline\omega$, which is supported by a strong experimental evidence in the universal curves of the diffusion coefficients vs. $\overline\omega$ in Figure~\ref{fig:diff_tensor}.
-It actually makes sense that diffusion does not depend on particle (chiral) activity alone, since one could expect that the underlying chiral fluid flow has a strong impact on diffusion processes, and contrary to what is suggested in a previous work, fluid chirality is not controlled by particle chiral activity~\cite{LMMRV21}.
-Furthermore, we have clearly seen that when represented vs. reduced particle activity, diffusion coefficients still vary and transition between the aforementioned three diffusive regimes we detected (see Figure~\ref{fig_suppl:coeffs_activity} in the Supplementary Material file, for more detail).
+Most importantly, we have discovered that the control parameter of chiral diffusion is the flow vorticity $\overline\omega$.
+This is supported by the strong and first (to the best of our knowledge) experimental evidence of the universal curves of the diffusion coefficients vs. $\overline\omega$ in Figure~\ref{fig:diff_tensor}.
+It actually makes sense that diffusion does not depend on (chiral) particle activity alone, since one could expect that the underlying chiral fluid flow has a strong impact on diffusion processes.
+In fact, this agrees very well with the recent experimental evidence that flow vorticity is not controlled by particle activity either \cite{LMMRV21}.
+Furthermore, the transitions between the aforementioned three diffusive regimes were still detected in spite of nearly constant reduced activity (see Supplementary Figure $5$, where insets of Figure~\ref{fig:diff_tensor} are represented with more detail), which renders impossible that reduced particle activity can control chiral and hence odd diffusion.

-This fundamental feature of chiral diffusion in a two-dimensional fluid, and most of the other ones described in the present work, had not been reported previously and in fact could not be trivially expected from a theoretical point of view.
-It remains for future work the development of a theoretical framework that can account for the mechanisms causing these peculiar features of chiral diffusion in two dimensions.
+This fundamental feature of odd diffusion in our system, and most of the other ones described in the present work, had not been reported previously and in fact could not be trivially expected from a theoretical point of view.
+Our results are actually more reminiscent of more realistic biological systems with non-lattice (directionally) correlated random walks \cite{CPB08}.
+It remains for future work the development of a theoretical framework that can account for the mechanisms causing these peculiar features of chiral diffusion in two dimensions in experimental systems.
 We are currently making progress in this sense.

-In a broader context, the behaviors described here conform altogether a landscape of diffusion for two-dimensional chiral fluids that is very complex and peculiar, and probably unique in nature.
-We think his can potentially help to describe important dynamical process in biologic systems.
+In a broader context, the behaviors described here altogether draw a landscape of diffusion for two-dimensional chiral fluids that is very complex and peculiar, and probably unique in nature.
+We think this can potentially help to describe important dynamical processes in biologic systems.